“PDFs no longer work as a lead magnet!”

 Email marketing still works, if you do it right – and I can attest.

-SaaS can certainly be sold on Twitter, so long as you focus on building an audience and connections, instead of pushing product.
+Software As A Service subscriptions can certainly be sold on Twitter, so long as you focus on building an audience and connections, instead of pushing product and constantly being promotional.

 Advertising campaigns can be very profitable, provided you do plenty of research first, start small, and persistently run A/B tests.

-And yes, PDFs still work as lead magnets, so long as you have your audience, their problem, and your messaging dialed in.
+And yes, PDFs still work as lead magnets – so long as you have your audience, their problem, and your messaging dialed in, and you’re able to generate traffic.

 Whenever someone says something no longer works or is impossible, you need to ask yourself why.